taylorcornwall766/weak/documentation/user-stories/user_stories.md

   * When I enter invalid data on the sign-up form:
     * I would like the website to inform me of the validations I failed to pass, and repopulate the form with my valid entries (except my password).
     * So that I can try again without needing to refill forms I entered valid data into.
-  * I can sign up as either a certified or non certified user, ONLY certified users can post exercises.

 ### Log in